lolastudio/pulsat.io/README.md

 > From latin, pulsatio means heartbeat / beating / pulse

-Simple heartbeat server and client to manage overall agents and discovery, supports automatic replication of data and it can also be used with your existing express instance
+Simple heartbeat server and client to manage overall agents and discovery, supports automatic replication and it can also be used with your existing express instance

 ### quick-start
 - install